RichardHowells/PYTHONF-Challenges/README.md

 The loop will set the variable `quantity_made` one by one to the members of the list.
 Inside the body of the loop it prints that value.
 Run it to make sure it displays the three quantity values

 Copy/paste ONE copy of the pay calculation code into the loop body.
 It must be indented to become the loop body.
-Here is the code for that...
+Here is the original code for that...
 ```
 rate_per_widget = 0.50
 quantity_made = 50